ihor/NSPL/index.md

     0.0123     673984   2. half() /path/to/example.php:25
 ```

-If you need to create a constraint which takes arguments you must create a callable object which implements ```\nspl\args\Constraint``` interface.
+If you need to create a constraint which takes arguments, you must create a callable object which implements ```\nspl\args\Constraint``` interface.
 It contains two methods:
 - ```__invoke($value)``` - returns true if the value satisfies the constraint
-- ```__toString()``` - returns text which will be used in the exception when value doesn't satisfy the constraint.
-The text must contain message which goes after "must" in the exception message.
+- ```__toString()``` - returns text which will be used in the exception when the value doesn't satisfy the constraint.
+The text must contain a message which goes after "must" in the exception message.

 ## nspl\ds